SirPatschiii/DailyPythonRepository/README.md

 # Logbook of Tom

+29.01.2024
+- created a function which determines the perimeter of a triangle in a two-dimensional plane

 28.01.2024
 - created a function which determines the length of a line segment in a two-dimensional plane